Surrender (Kut Klose album)

-Surrender is the debut and only studio album by American R&B group Kut Klose.
+Surrender is the only studio album by American R&B group Kut Klose.
 It was released on March 14, 1995, through Elektra Records, and was primarily produced by the group's mentor Keith Sweat.
 The album was met with mild commercial success, making it to three Billboard charts and peaking at number 66 on the Billboard 200.

 Three singles were released from the album.
 "Lovely Thang" and "Surrender" both became minor hits on the R&B singles chart, while the album's lead single "I Like" peaked at number 34 on the Billboard Hot 100, becoming the group's only Top 40 hit.

+In April 2026, Surrender was released on vinyl for the first time in the United States under Real Gone Music in time for Record Store Day.